biocore-ntnu/epic/README.md

 epic is a software package for finding medium to diffusely enriched domains in chip-seq data.
 It is a fast, parallel and memory-efficient implementation of the incredibly popular SICER algorithm.
-By running epic on a set of data ("ChIP") files and control ("Input") files, epic is able to quickly identify differentially enriched regions.
+By running epic on a set of data ("ChIP") files and control ("Input") files, epic is able to quickly differentially enriched regions.

 epic is an improvement over the original SICER by being faster, more memory